Join Here | Log In

 GLP-1 and appetite suppression:

+The brain stem controls a lot of our basic, involuntary functions, such as heart rate and breathing.
 Specific neurons in the brain stem control swallowing, intestinal movements — and stress-induced loss of appetite.
-(The brain stem also controls other involuntary functions such as heartbeat and breathing.)

-GLP-1 in the brain stem activates due to stress and causes a loss of appetite.
-Researchers have figured this out by using transgenic mice in which they can turn off the GLP-1 in the brain to see what happens.
+GLP-1 in the brain stem is activated due to stress and causes a loss of appetite.
+Researchers determined this using transgenic mice, allowing them to turn off the GLP-1 in the brain to see what happens.
 The researchers found that turning off GLP-1 in the brain didn’t affect the normal daily intake of food, but instead was important in several specific situations: prolonged fasting, large feedings, and stress-induced appetite loss.[ref]

 Additionally, the GLP-1 neurons activate during times of acute stress to suppress appetite.
 We all have experienced that loss of appetite during stressful situations – when the thought of eating food just doesn’t cross the mind.